Paralegal

 • Varied Work Tasks: The role of a paralegal is dynamic and often involves a range of tasks, from legal research and document drafting to client interviews and trial preparation.

-• Potential for Advancement: Experienced paralegals may have opportunities for career advancement, including becoming senior paralegals, paralegal managers, or pursuing specialized roles.
+• Potential for Advancement: Experienced paralegals may have opportunities for career advancement, including becoming senior paralegals, paralegal manageRs or pursuing specialized roles.

 Drawbacks